sound-data/DEER-Prototypes-EnergyPlus/commercial measures/SWHC046-04 Pkg HP AC Com/README.md

 ### 3.1 Run data transformation script to get current_msr_mat, sim_annual, and sim_hourly_wb

 First, copy the DEER_EnergyPlus_Modelkit_Measure_list workbook from this folder into "C:/DEER-Prototypes-EnergyPlus/scripts/data transformation".
-Then, follow the procedures for data transformation per instructions in [../../scripts](../../scripts).
+Then, follow the standard procedures for data transformation per instructions in [../../scripts](../../scripts).

 ```
 cd "C:/DEER-Prototypes-EnergyPlus"